muratkacmaz/SolitaireUndo/README.md

 These tools can be accessed from the Unity Editor under the `Tools` menu, making it easier to manage card assets and prefabs.

 ## Development Environment
-- **IDE**: The project was developed using JetBrains Rider 2025.1.1, providing robust tools for C# and Unity development.
+- **IDE**: The project was developed using JetBrains Rider 2025.1.1, providing tools for C# and Unity development.
 - **AI Tools**: GitHub Copilot was used to assist with code generation, documentation, and improving development efficiency.
 - **Version Control**: Fork was used for Git version control to manage changes and contributions.